 5. Edit Cart Item Data title (should be something generic that will work with all of your services) and data (basic Bookly tags are already there in the form).

-Once you have enabled the WooCommerce option in Bookly the built-in payment methods will no longer work.
+Once you have enabled the WooCommerce option in Bookly Pro, the built-in payment methods will no longer work.
 All your customers will be redirected to the WooCommerce cart instead of the standard payment step.

 Important: WooCommerce integration will not function with the Bookly cart feature enabled.
-If you have installed the Cart add-on, please disable the Bookly cart to be able to use WooCommerce as an integral part of your Bookly plugin.
+If you have installed the Cart add-on, please disable the Cart step (Bookly menu > Appearance) to be able to use WooCommerce as an integral part of your Bookly Pro plugin.

 Deposit Payments Add-on – divide payment into two instalments.

 GOOD TO KNOW

 Coupons add-on – a deduction in absolute numbers or a percentage of appointment's price.